 Sometimes young children or pets can escape onto your carpet.
-Urine stains, whether of human or animal origin, can be distinguished from more common stains such as ink, coffee, sauce or red wine.
-Although these can be removed with intensive scrubbing, urine has the particularity of resisting this type of surface cleaning.
+Urine stains, whether of human or animal origin, are different from more common stains like ink, coffee, sauce or red wine.
+Although these may disappear with intensive rubbing, urine has the particularity of resisting this type of surface cleaning.

-So it's important not to treat urine stains as you would any other substance.
-In addition to the visible appearance, you also need to deal with the smell.
+It is therefore important not to treat urine stains as you would with another substance.
+Beyond the visible aspect, it is also necessary to treat the odor.

 1. Use a mixture of baking soda and water

-Baking soda is magic for eliminating all kinds of odors.
-In fact, it's frequently used in kitchens as a home air filter.
-By mixing this ingredient with water, you obtain a paste that you can then apply to the urine stain.
-Once dry, spray the stain with distilled vinegar.
+Baking soda is magical for eliminating all kinds of odors.
+In fact, it is frequently used in kitchens as a homemade air filter.
+By mixing this ingredient with water, you get a paste that you can then apply to the urine stain.
+Once everything is dry, all you have to do is spray the stain with distilled vinegar.
 If bubbles appear, don't worry.
-It's perfectly normal.
-Simply rinse well with water to remove the paste and vinegar.
+It's completely normal.
+Just rinse well with water to remove the paste and vinegar.
 If the smell persists, you can repeat this process up to 3 times in a row.

 2. Use non-toxic, enzyme-based cleaners

-These cleaners are sometimes available from pet shops.
-One of the advantages of these is that they don't require rinsing or scrubbing.
-Simply follow the directions and apply the product to the stain.
-Normally, it's sprayed on.
-Unlike more toxic products, these natural cleaners should be left almost overnight on the carpet to significantly reduce odors.
+These cleaners are sometimes available in pet stores.
+One of the advantages of these is that they do not require rinsing or rubbing.
+Just follow the directions and apply the product to the stain.
+Normally, it is sprayed.
+Unlike more toxic products, these natural cleaners must be left on the carpet for almost a whole night in order to considerably reduce odors.

 3. Use a wet vacuum cleaner

 Wet vacuums are designed to remove stains and odors from carpets.
-However, unless your pet often urinates on your carpet, you may not want to buy such a product.
-On the other hand, if you often need a deep clean, investing $200 in such a vacuum cleaner could well prove very useful.
+However, unless your pet often urinates on your carpet, you may not want to purchase such a product.
+On the other hand, if you often need to do a deep cleaning, investing $200 in the purchase of such a vacuum cleaner could prove to be very useful.
 Unlike normal (dry) vacuums, the wet version is excellent for removing all types of stains and odors.

 4. Hire a professional

-A professional cleaning service will use an industrial version of the wet vacuum.
-They may also apply an enzyme-based cleaner before cleaning.
-There's no doubt that by dealing with a professional, you can rest assured that your carpets and furniture will be cleaned with the best equipment and the most effective techniques.
+A professional cleaning service will use an industrial version of the wet vacuum cleaner.
+They can also apply an enzyme-based cleaner before cleaning.
+It is certain that by doing business with a professional, you are assured that your carpets and furniture will be cleaned with the best equipment and the most effective techniques.

-5. Make sure that urine does not seep under the carpet
+5. Make sure that the urine has not infiltrated under the carpet.

-If you spot urine while it's still fresh, you can soak it up with a paper towel and avoid further damage.
-On the other hand, if the urine has seeped into the carpet and into the underlay, the smell may be harder to remove.
-In this case, you'll need to tackle the carpet's underlay before attempting to eliminate the surface odour.
+If you see the urine while it is still fresh, you can soak it up with a paper towel and avoid further damage.
+On the other hand, if the urine has infiltrated the carpet and into the lower part, the smell may be more difficult to eliminate.
+You must then attack the underlay of the carpet before even trying to eliminate the smell on the surface.